jomrr/ansible-role-openssh/README.md

 ## Scenarios and example playbooks

 This role by default configures pubkey authentication only, using reasonably secure settings.
+If you find a flaw, please feel free to comment.

 ### Running on localhost

 ### Public Key Authentication only for remote host

-This one is the easiest, just generate a local ssh key with, if you do not have one:
+This one is the easiest, just generate a local ssh key with

 ```shell
 ssh-keygen -t ed25519
 ```
+if you do not have one.

-Be sure to adjust the host pattern `ssh-servers`to your needs in your inventory file.
+Be sure to adjust the host pattern `ssh-servers`to a host group defined in your inventory file.

 Then you can use a playbook like this to deploy: